yyhh-org/site/content/how-to-add-a-preview-link-to-self-hosted-netlify-cms.md

 }
 ```

 The `state` is required.
 The `context` is what I made up, but it is important to have the keyword "deploy" in there, as that's what Netlify CMS is looking for.
 The `description` can be whatever.
 The `target_url` is the preview link we are after!

+## Netlify CMS config.yml

+If you want the preview link to point to the draft article itself, you will need to add a `preview_path` in the collection in config.yml.
+For example, `preview_path: blog/{{slug}}`.

-Wow, all these, just for this link.
+Wow, all these, just for a link.
 Oh well, without this link, your writers and editors will probably be mad at you, so it definitely worth it.